pallets/flask/docs/installation.rst

     $ sudo apt-get install python-virtualenv

-If you are on Windows and don't have the `easy_install` command, you must install it first.
+If you are on Windows and don't have the :command:`easy_install` command, you must install it first.
 Check the :ref:`windows-easy-install` section for more information about how to do that.
-Once you have it installed, run the same commands as above, but without the `sudo` prefix.
+Once you have it installed, run the same commands as above, but without the :command:`sudo` prefix.

 Once you have virtualenv installed, just fire up a shell and create your own environment.
-I usually create a project folder and a `venv` folder within::
+I usually create a project folder and a :file:`venv` folder within::

     $ mkdir myproject